CarlosGS/Cyclone-PCB-Factory/README.md

 If you are interested in this project, please consider joining our mail list:
 **English: <https://groups.google.com/forum/#!forum/cyclone-pcb-factory>**
 **Spanish/Español: <https://groups.google.com/forum/#!forum/cyclone-pcb-factory-es>**
-Any help and feedback will be appreciated, particularly with software usage and software development :)

 Links of interest
 ====================